 Nominal CPUE data by age group of Japanese longline fishery include those of joint-venture with Australia and New Zealand (Fig. 1-1).
 Caution is necessary for interpretation of age 3 and 4 CPUE in 1995 and 1996 because of direct impacts of non-retention of smaller fish than 25kg occurred in these years.
 The most recent year's data exclusively rely on information collected by the Real Time Monitoring Program (RTMP) which covers only SBT targeting vessels.
 When all the other non SBT-targeting vessels' data (based on logbooks) become available and are included in the existing dataset the following year, CPUE of the most recent year tends to drop slightly (Takahashi et al. 2001).
 So the most recent year's CPUE must be also looked at with caution.
-However, those differences have decreased gradually and almost no difference is found in recent years because the RTMP covers more than 95% of efforts in SBT distribution.
+However, those differences have decreased gradually and almost no difference has been found in recent years because the RTMP covers more than 95% of efforts in SBT distribution.
+There was some drop observed for all age classes in 2009 (Data were not shown).

 CPUE in recent years must be further looked to carefully because Japanese longline fishery has introduced Individual Quota (IQ) system since 2006.
-Changes in the number of catch and the distribution pattern of effort before and after 2006 were examined and discussed in detail in Itoh (2010).
+Changes in the number of catch and the distribution pattern of effort before and after 2006 were examined and discussed in detail in Itoh (2011).

-When focusing on trends for the recent five or six years, nominal CPUEs for age classes 4, 8-11, and 12+ were more or less stable, except that the 2009 (the most recent year) values for age 4 and 12+ were largely above the past 5-year averages over 2004-08.
-Although age classes 5 and 6&7 had declined since the early 2000s hitting the bottom in 2006, recent CPUE trends for these ages showed increasing tendencies.
-The 2009 values for these ages were also higher than the past 5-year averages.
-CPUE for age 3 was variable past several years but showed an increasing trend.
-The 2009 value for this age was slightly higher than the past 5-year mean.
-Observed 2009 high catch rates for age 4 and 5 in Statistical Area 4, 7, and 9 caused marked upturns of CPUE for these ages in the most recent year as explained below (Sakai et al. 2010).
+When focusing on trends for the recent five or six years, nominal CPUE for age 3 fluctuated around the past 5-year mean (Fig. 1-1).
+The 2010 value for this age was lower than the mean.
+CPUE for age 4 was more or less stable, except that the 2009 and 2010 values were largely above the past 5-year mean over 2005-09.
+Although age classes 5, 6&7, and 4+ had declined since the early 2000s hitting the bottom in 2006, recent CPUEs for these ages showed increasing trends.
+The 2010 values for these ages were also markedly higher than the past 5-year averages.
+Observed 2010 high catch rates for ages 4 to 7 in Statistical Area 4, 8 and 9, especially Area 7, caused marked upturns of CPUE for these ages in the most recent year as explained below (Sakai et al. 2011).
+Nominal CPUEs for age classes 8-11 and 12+ fluctuated around the past 5-year averages with small variations.

 Trends of nominal CPUE of Japanese longline by cohort were plotted in Fig. 1-2 and 1-3.
 Fig. 1-2 is a comparison of nominal CPUE of juveniles among different cohorts and Fig. 1-3 compares decrease rate by cohort in the logarithmic scale.
-CPUE for age 3, 4 and 5 fish generally showed consistent trends, suggesting that age 3 CPUE could be used as an indicator of relative cohort strength, although a large decline of 1999 cohort (2000 acoustic survey in Fig. 3-1) was not be able to detected by age 3 CPUE (Fig. 1-2).
+CPUE for age 3, 4 and 5 fish generally showed consistent trends, suggesting that age 3 CPUE could be used as an indicator of relative cohort strength, although a large decline of 1999 cohort (2000 acoustic survey in Fig. 3-1) was not be able to detected by age 3 CPUE and there are large variations observed in recent years (Fig. 1-2).